There are three massive problems for both new and experienced investors today.

 I’ll start with #1:

-Have you ever read a “how to invest in the stock market” article?
+Have you ever read an article about “how to invest in the stock market”?
 I have.
 When I was first starting, I read them all — or at least any I could get my hands on.
 The blog article would read like this:

 [ Picture a montage of Rocky training for his next fight, or in this case, Leo reading a new investing book ]